 “Money cannot buy peace of mind.
 It cannot heal ruptured relationships, or build meaning into a life that has none.” — RICHARD M. DEVOS

 By Alex P. Vidal

-When survey results show we lag behind by a mile in the mayoral, congressional and gubernatorial race, there is no peace of mind.
+When survey results show we lagged behind by a mile in the mayoral, congressional and gubernatorial races, there is no peace of mind.
 When there is no food on the table, there is no peace of mind.
 When monthly bills are stockpiling and there is no immediate cash available to settle them, there is no peace of mind.